kwangkim/CS203/classpolicy.md

  -- Regular Project(25%): 5 projects
  -- Final team research project(10%) - code and  the presentation.
 - Final(25%)- **I will replace one of lowest scores of TEST1, 2, 3 if final score is higher.**
--**No MAKE UP QUIZ / TEST.** Please, contact me before QUIZ or TEST if you have any problem.
+- **No MAKE UP QUIZ / TEST.** Please, contact me before QUIZ or TEST if you have any problem.

 ### April 24 is the last day for withdrawl.